iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Ordering a copy from the Department of Transportation.

-The driver may obtain a traffic ticket for a cost of 50 cents per copy from the Department of Transportation with a completed request form, a copy of the driver’s license and a check made payable to the “Treasurer, State of Iowa.”
+The driver may obtain a traffic ticket for 50 cents per copy from the Department of Transportation.
+This typically requires a completed request form, a copy of the driver’s license and a check made payable to the “Treasurer, State of Iowa”.

 Mailing address: